Marla Conrad from Middletown, Ohio. I have been in the singing Ministry for 32 yrs. now, singing southern Gospel

 and I never want to be found guilty of that.

 When asked as a child what I wanted to be when I grew up my answer

 was always the same.
 I wanted to be a Gospel singer and a Mommy.
 God has allowed me to be both.
 He is so good to me.

 I can't tell you that it has always been easy, because it hasn't been.
 Taking a blind, multi-handicapped child on the road

-for twenty five years is far from easy.
+for twenty six years is far from easy.
 But when you see the effect and impact she has on the people that we meet,

 you just have to smile and say, "Thank you Jesus, for giving this child to us".

 it is for us to be Kiley's parents.
 To be able to be together as a family and for me to Minister through song and testimony

 of the great and mighty things the Lord has done.
 Would I do it all again?
 ABSOLUTELY!